w3c/ServiceWorker/explainer.md

 ## A Quick Game of `onfetch`

 Navigation Controllers, once installed, can choose to handle resource loading.
-Before going to the normal HTTP cache, a controller is consulted for each request generated for a document, including the initial document payload itself.
+Before going to the network, a Controller is consulted for each request generated for a document, including the initial document payload itself.

 Here's an example of a controller that only handles a single resource (`/services/inventory/data.json`) but which logs out requests for all resources it is consulted for: